+Separately and support

+S

+- Talk to an adult see

+- Report any incident immediately

+- Not to stand by and watch fetch help!

+[I]

-- · Be careful about teasing or personal remarks - Give sympathy and support to pupils who may be bullied - Talk to an adult - Report any incident immediately - Not to stand by and watch fetch help! - Show their disapproval of any form of bullying - Be assertive by walking away confidently from a situation or by telling the bully to stop. - Make reparations for any offence caused
+- Show their disapproval of any form of bullying

+- Be assertive by walking away confidently from a situation or by telling the bully to stop.

+- · Make reparations for any offence caused